Bonnie’s Latest Release

 Two songs were inspired by real-life scenarios: “Down the Hall” began when Raitt read a New York Times story a few years ago about a prison hospice program, and the album’s title track was sparked by a local news segment showing two families deeply impacted on both sides of an organ donation.
 This intense connection to the material made the Song of the Year Grammy—a songwriter’s award, selected by the entire voting body—all the more gratifying.

 “These stories moved me deeply,” she says.
 “And in the face of so much hatred and cruelty the last few years, these examples of redemption, and people acting out of love, were healing for me, and what I wanted to focus on and write about.

 “I’ve always loved the early guitar songs of Dylan, Jackson Browne, Paul Brady, and especially John Prine,” she adds.
 “With songs like ‘Angel From Montgomery’ and ‘Donald and Lydia,’ John was able to just climb inside and sing these people’s lives.
 With his passing last year, his inspiration meant even more in writing these two songs.”

-Bonnie Raitt has never felt more grateful that she can continue making music, contributing to causes, keeping her crew working, and connecting with her audience.
+Bonnie Raitt has never felt more grateful that she can continue making music, contributing to causes, keeping her crew working, and connecting with her audience—and being recognized with the highest honors and accolades in her industry.
 “I’m really aware of how lucky I am and I feel like my responsibility is to get out there and say something fresh and new—for me and for the fans,” she says.
 “It’s really daunting not to repeat yourself, but I have to have something to say, or I wouldn’t put out a record.”